timoschick/amr-gen/README.md

 This is a Java-based implementation of the AMR-to-text generator introduced in "Transition-based Generation from Abstract Meaning Representations".
 For a detailed description of all relevant classes, please refer to the Javadoc documentation found in the `javadoc` subdirectory.
 Running the generator requires Java Version 8 or newer.

+This project is licensed unter the terms of the GNU LESSER GENERAL PUBLIC LICENSE Version 3.

 # Setup

 Before using the AMR generator, you must do the following: